Start9Labs/start-os/README.md

 [![mastodon](https://img.shields.io/mastodon/follow/000000001?domain=https%3A%2F%2Fmastodon.start9labs.com&label=Follow&style=social)](http://mastodon.start9labs.com)
 [![twitter](https://img.shields.io/twitter/follow/start9labs?label=Follow)](https://twitter.com/start9labs)

-### _A personal server for everyone._ ###

-EmbassyOS is an open-source operating system designed to empower anyone at any technical skill level to self-host.
+### _Welcome to the era of Sovereign Computing_ ###

+EmbassyOS is a browser-based, graphical operating system for a personal server.
+EmbassyOS facilitates the discovery, installation, network configuration, service configuration, data backup, dependency management, and health monitoring of self-hosted software services.
+It is the most advanced, secure, reliable, and user friendly personal server OS in the world.

 ## Running EmbassyOS
-There are multiple ways to obtain and begin using EmbassyOS.
+There are multiple ways to get your hands on EmbassyOS.

-## :heart: Contributing
-To contribute to the development of EmbassyOS, see [here](https://github.com/Start9Labs/embassy-os/blob/master/CONTRIBUTING.md).

 ### :moneybag: Buy an Embassy
 This is the most convenient option.
-Simply [buy an Embassy](https://start9.com) from Start9 Labs and plug it in.
-Depending on where you live, shipping costs and import duties may vary.
+Simply [buy an Embassy](https://start9.com) from Start9 and plug it in.
+Depending on where you live, shipping costs and import duties will vary.

 ### :construction_worker: Build your own Embassy
 While not as convenient as buying an Embassy, this option is easier than you might imagine, and there are 4 reasons why you might prefer it:
 1. You already have a Raspberry Pi and would like to re-purpose it.
 1. You want to save on shipping costs.
-1. You prefer not to divulge your physical shipping address.
+1. You prefer not to divulge your physical address.
 1. You just like building things.

 To pursue this option, follow this [guide](https://docs.start9.com/getting-started/diy.html).